 Where there are national, European or international standards relating to the product, these standards will also need to be taken into account.
 Not all PLEVs are approved for use in the same way.Back to top

-A recently published European Standard (BS EN 17128: Light motorized vehicles for the transportation of persons and goods and related facilities and not subject to type-approval for on-road use.
+The Standard BS EN 17128: Light motorized vehicles for the transportation of persons and goods and related facilities and not subject to type-approval for on-road use.
 Personal light electric vehicles (PLEV).
-Requirements and test methods) is intended to ensure that e-scooters meet the safety requirements of the Supply of Machinery (Safety) Regulations 2008, which have been amended by the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.
+Requirements and test methods is intended to ensure that e-scooters meet the safety requirements of the Supply of Machinery (Safety) Regulations 2008, which have been amended by the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.

 Manufacturers, their representatives and importers have to ensure that when their e-scooters, components or separate technical components are placed on the market or are entering into service, they are manufactured and approved in accordance with the requirements set out in the Regulations.
 Should e-scooters become legal for road use, it is likely to only apply to certain e-scooters that have been manufactured to specific technical standards.
 Other e-scooters may remain illegal for road use, perhaps because they are designed for use by children or young people under the age of 16.